ishwarbb/RR/README.md

 # agents
-agent-openai.py - takes input of an arxiv url, gets the pdf, searches for the repo link, and uses gpt-4o to replicate the research
+agent-openai.py - takes input of the repo link, and uses gpt-4o to replicate the research